leaf-ai/studio-go-runner/docs/aws_k8s.md

 If you are using azure or GCP then options such as acs-engine, and skaffold are natively supported by the cloud vendors.
 These tools are also readily customizable, and maintained and so these are recommended.

-For AWS the eksctl tool is now considered the official tool for the EKS CLI.  iA full set of instructions for the installation of eksctl can be found at,https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html.
+For AWS the eksctl tool is now considered the official tool for the EKS CLI.
+A full set of instructions for the installation of eksctl can be found at,https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html.
 In brief form eksctl can be installed using the following steps:

 ```shell
 pip install awscli --upgrade --user